streamdeck-linux-gui/streamdeck-linux-gui/docs/contributing/contributing-guide.md

 ## Thank you

-I cannot tell you how thankful we are for the hard work done by streamdeck-linux-gui contributors like *you*.
+I cannot tell you how thankful we are for the hard work done by streamdeck-gui-ng contributors like *you*.

 Thank you!

-The streamdeck-linux-gui users! :heart:
+The streamdeck-gui-ng users! :heart: